 About the Petition

 Along with adopting a cite and release ordinance, we must continue to work towards the overall goals of completely transforming and reimagining systems that are inherently racists and dehumanizing.
-A vote for a cite and release ordinance is also a vote to commit to continuing the work to address the more significant issues of policing and criminalization in our communities.
+A vote for a cite and release ordinance is also a vote to commit to continuing the work to address the more significant policing and criminalization issues that impact our communities.

 Demand that the San Antonio City Council pass a meaningful cite and release ordinance that will: